AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InheritanceExtensions/IsDerivedFromInterfaceClass.md

 InheritanceExtensions.IsDerivedFromInterfaceClass Method
 ========================================================
-AutomationML 2.1 APIDetermines whether the specified interface class has an inheritance relation from the interface class, uniquely identifiable by the given interface class path.
+Determines whether the specified interface class has an inheritance relation from the interface class, uniquely identifiable by the given interface class path.
 The interface class path may contain an alias.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)